puppup420247-org/EdgeEnterprise/edgeenterprise/browser-policies/pt-BR/microsoft-edge-policies.md

   [Voltar ao início](#microsoft-edge---políticas)

   ### TabFreezingEnabled
-  #### Permitir congelamento de guias em segundo plano
+  #### Allow freezing of background tabs
-  >Versões com Suporte: O Microsoft Edge no Windows e Mac desde a versão 79 ou posterior
+  >Versões com Suporte: O Microsoft Edge no Windows desde a versão 79 ou posterior

   #### Descrição
-  Controla se o Microsoft Edge pode congelar guias que estão em segundo plano há pelo menos 5 minutos.
+  Controls whether Microsoft Edge can freeze tabs that are in the background for at least 5 minutes.

-O congelamento de guias reduz o uso da CPU, da bateria e da memória.
-O Microsoft Edge usa heurística para evitar o congelamento de guias que fazem trabalho útil em segundo plano, como exibir notificações, reproduzir sons e transmitir vídeos.
+Tab freezing reduces CPU, battery, and memory usage.
+Microsoft Edge uses heuristics to avoid freezing tabs that do useful work in the background, such as display notifications, play sound, and stream video.

-Se você habilitar ou não configurar essa política, as guias que estiverem em segundo plano há pelo menos 5 minutos poderão ser congeladas.
+If you enable or don't configure this policy, tabs that have been in the background for at least 5 minutes might be frozen.

-Se você desabilitar essa política, nenhuma guia será congelada.
+If you disable this policy, no tabs will be frozen.

   #### Recursos com suporte:
   - Pode ser obrigatório: Sim
   - Pode ser recomendado: Não
-  - Atualização de política dinâmica: Sim
+  - Atualização de política dinâmica: Não - Requer a reinicialização do navegador

   #### Tipo de Dados:
   Booliano